st-tech/gatling-operator/README.md

   - Horizontal scaling: number of pods running in parallel during a load testing can be configured
   - Vertical scaling: CPU and RAM resource allocation for Gatling runner Pod can be configured
 - Allows Gatling load testing to start running at a specific time
   - By default, the Gatling load testing starts running as soon as the runner Pod's init container gets ready.
-By specifing the start time, the Gatling load testing waits to start running until the specified time
+By specifying the start time, the Gatling load testing waits to start running until the specified time
 - Gatling Pod attributions
   - Gatling runtime container image
   - [rclone](https://rclone.org/) container image